 Under the IMF technical assistance program he has advised and drafted key financial sector and payment systems legislation for the authorities of several countries, particularly, on missions for Bosnia and Herzegovina, Kosovo, Haiti, Yugoslavia (Serbia), Cambodia, Afghanistan, Timor-Leste, and Sri Lanka.
 Particularly in Canada but also in the United States and in the international arena he has been on legislative committees and drafting working groups in the areas of personal property security, securities transfers, letters of credits & independent guarantees, and payment law.

-His current research is on the bank money, bank deposits, negotiable instruments & funds transfers, and payment and settlement systems.
+His current research is on the bank money, bank deposits, negotiable instruments & funds transfers, digital currencies, and payment and settlement systems.

 Graduate Research Supervision (LLM, PhD): Professor Geva is interested in supervising projects in the following areas: Commercial banking law (particularly negotiable instruments and letters of credit); payment systems and funds transfers; money, digital currencies and fintech; Commercial law in general; Legal history (doctrine): common law; comparative (civil liability); commercial law; Jewish and Islamic Laws (commercial, civil, and finance).